Citadel-Station-13/Citadel-Station-13-RP/icons/README.md

 **Anything not in here is currently undecided and may be freely placed.**
 Yes, this currently includes all turfs, mobs, objs, and misc things.
 Sorry.
 We'll work on this, we promise.
 Anyone can propose changes to the hierarchy, just know what you're doing!

+### Sub-hierarchies

+/enigmas, /factions, /modules are subhierarchies for storing specific groups within /code/game/enigams, /code/game/factions, /code/modules.

+This is to further enforce namespacing and reduce in the amount of over-filled icon folders.

+### Hierarchy View

 - /icons
   - /clothing - general, non-module clothing items placed in here
     - /{type} - uniform, head, shoes, suit, etc